blacklanternsecurity/bbot/docs/how_it_works.md

 </script>
 <!-- END BBOT CHORD GRAPH -->

-## BBOT's Recursive Philosophy

-The most important thing to understand is that BBOT's philosophy is fundamentally different from other tools.
-It does not have **"phases"** or **"stages"**.
-Instead, each of its 100+ modules continually exchange data with each other.

-Each module consumes a one of data, and emits another.

-The above graph shows the relationships between modules and the event types they consume and produce.

-## BBOT Modules Work Together
+## How BBOT Modules Work Together

-BBOT's recursive design is inspired by [Spiderfoot](https://github.com/smicallef/spiderfoot).
-This means that each of BBOT's 100+ modules ***consume*** one type of data and ***produce*** another.
-This enables them to work together in an efficient and very effective way.
+BBOT inherits its recursive philosophy from [Spiderfoot](https://github.com/smicallef/spiderfoot).
+This enables its modules to work together in an efficient and very effective way.

 For example, the `portscan` module consumes `DNS_NAME`, and produces `OPEN_TCP_PORT`.
 The `sslcert` module consumes `OPEN_TCP_PORT` and produces `DNS_NAME`.
 You can see how even these two modules, when enabled together, will feed each other recursively.